EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 *Reports should at least address*:

 * How are the agency's groups of experts composed and what is the rationale for their composition?
+If there is substantial differentiation between experts, how are the roles and responsibilities assigned and distributed?
 * Do all expert groups include (a) student(s) as required by the standard?
 * How does the agency ensure (e.g. in its training or briefing) that experts have appropriate skills and competences?
 * How does the agency prevent that experts have a conflict of interest?

 *Interpretations*:

-4. At least for reviews across border the agency should include experts from a variety of national origins.
+4. In reviews across borders the agency should ensure that the groups include experts with sufficient knowledge of the higher education system where the review takes place.
-5. If different expert group members have substantially different roles/responsibilities, the report should explain those and analyse whether that distribution of roles/responsibilities is appropriate.
-6. The agency needs to pay close attention to avoid conflicts of interest of experts, especially when the agency operates within small scientific or professional communities.

 ## 2.5 Criteria for outcomes

 > Any outcomes or judgements made as the result of external quality assurance should be based on explicit and published criteria that are applied consistently, irrespective of whether the process leads to a formal decision.

 *Reports should at least address*:

 * How are the agency's criteria for each of its activities published?
 * What methods does the agency employ to ensure consistency in the application of its criteria?

 ## 2.6 Reporting

 > Full reports by the experts should be published, clear and accessible to the academic community, external partners and other interested individuals.
 If the agency takes any formal decision based on the reports, the decision should be published together with the report.